Which wines pair best with pork?

 Pork in a creamy sauce - with mushrooms or mustard

-Both red and white burgundy work well (unsurprisingly) with this classic French bistro dish.
+Both red and white burgundy work well (unsurprisingly) with this classic French bistro dish which is often made with pork tenderloin.
 Other cool climate unoaked or subtly oaked Chardonnay or Pinot Noir should work too as would a dry Alsace Riesling or Pinot Gris or a Vouvray.

 Pork casserole or pie with cider or apples